Wiyala

 Kangaroo Skin Bag

-The "Narrbang" design is inspired by the traditional Badhung cloaks of Australia's First Nations peoples.
-These cloaks were crafted from kangaroo pelts and designed to be practical and versatile, providing warmth and protection.
-They were also deeply symbolic, often used in ceremonies and featuring etched or ochre designs that told cultural stories.
-My bag reflects this blend of functionality and cultural significance.
-It uses kangaroo skin to honor tradition and incorporates patterns inspired by the storytelling and ceremonial elements of the cloaks, celebrating resilience and connection to the land.
+The "Narrbang" design draws inspiration from the traditional Badhung cloaks of Australia's First Nations peoples, which are considered significant Aboriginal artifacts.
+These cloaks, crafted from kangaroo pelts, are designed to be both practical and versatile, offering warmth and protection.
+Moreover, they carry deep cultural heritage, often used in ceremonies and featuring etched or ochre designs that narrate cultural stories.
+My bag reflects this blend of functionality and cultural significance by using kangaroo skin to honor tradition.
+It incorporates patterns inspired by the storytelling and ceremonial elements of these cloaks, celebrating resilience and connection to the land.

 Our Kangaroo Skins